 First off, a spit in the face of the Interlude.
-When we first played it, the Interlude appeared to be a fair cut of storytelling, but we’ve since seen that it copies at least two sections of gameplay from The After Years: not just in revisiting dungeons but in re-fighting bosses as well.
-And to make things worse, those dungeons and bosses were already recounted from the original game.
+When we first played it, the Interlude appeared to be a fair cut of storytelling: not particularly good, but never bad.
+Unfortunately, we’ve since learned that it copies at least two sections of gameplay from The After Years: not just in revisiting dungeons but in re-fighting bosses as well.
+And to make things worse, those dungeons and bosses were already recounted from the original game!
 To make things even worse than that, the Interlude also fails to successfully bridge the two games!
-I understand the Complete Collection’s version of The After Years never mentioning the events of the Interlude (though that is hilarious at times) but the Interlude itself just doesn’t seem to have set up the plot the way it intended!
+I understand the Complete Collection’s version of The After Years not being modified to mention the events of the Interlude (though that is hilarious at times) but the Interlude itself just doesn’t seem to have set up the plot the way it intended!

-But let’s hold off on the complaints.
 To get started with TAY, let’s talk about the structure of the game itself.
-The After Years is broken into “Chapters”, each staring a given character.
-The first chapter is pre-set, followed by a huge glut of alternate chapters that you can play in any order.
+The After Years is broken into “Chapters”, each staring its own lead character.
+The first chapter is pre-set, followed by a glut of follow-up chapters that you can play in any order.
 Each of those alternate chapters that we’ve beaten so far have unlocked yet another new one, though that’s bound to stop with time.
 We’re not clear on how many chapters there will be in all, and we’re trying to avoid spoiling it!
-Despite being given the option to branch off down the chapters, we’re going to be playing them in the order presented.
-This is also despite the chapters branching from release order, or so I learn as I’m writing this.
-Next: keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly funny.
-After all, we’ll get to the real scenes soon enough!
+Despite being given the option to choose the chapters in any order we wish, we’re going to be playing them in the exact order presented.
+This is despite the chapters branching from original release order on cell phones, or so I learn as I’m writing this!
+Also, keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly noteworthy.
+After all, we’ll get to the real versions of those scenes soon enough!

 On a Marathon note, this is the first game where our Secondary Objectives come into play: specifically the one where we have to have all party members at all times, so long as it does not conflict with the Secondary Objective to get the best ending, which it does not.
 So we had to keep a careful eye on that and have checked a writeup on the FF Wiki, learning that one such situation is in Rydia’s Chapter, one in Edge’s, and another in an unlabelled chapter that, frankly, sounds a lot like the finale.

 Wind up those time travellin’ clocks, folks!
-We’re cutting ahead sixteen years – seventeen from FFIV itself!
+We’re cutting ahead sixteen years from the Interlude – seventeen from FFIV itself!

 (By the way, note that this “tale” covers both the WiiWare versions of Ceodore’s Tale and the Prologue, which were combined into one in the PSP release.
-I believe Ceodore’s Tale proper begins after we return from Cecil.
+I believe Ceodore’s Tale proper begins after we return from controlling Cecil for a stretch.
 Wherever the break, it explains why this chapter is so long compared to the others.)

 Tune in once again on an airship in flight, this one carrying our newest protagonist!
 His name is Ceodore Harvey, son of Rosa and Cecil, Prince of Baron.
 He’s named after his uncle, Golbez, whose name was established as “Theodor” in the DS version of FFIV.
 Which means the PSP-exclusive Interlude made a big dramatic deal about his name, even though the drama comes from information not included in the PSP version of FFIV?

-Talking to Biggs, we learn that he is no fan of Ceodore’s, and some additional information that our player character presumably already knew: Ceodore was going to the Adamant Cave near the town of Mythril (that’s the cave where we gave a man a tail and got a rock) where he was supposed to recover a Knight’s Emblem and so become a knight.
+Talking to Biggs, we learn that he is no fan of Ceodore’s, and some additional information that our player character presumably already knew: Ceodore was going to the Adamant Cave near the town of Mythril, where he was supposed to recover a Knight’s Emblem and so become a knight.
+IF you don’t remember the Adamant Cave from FFIV: that’s the cave where we gave a man a tail and got a rock.
 We spent our cash-on-hand (most of it found in a jar while we were poking around Mythril) to get a better sword.
 This was important, as Dad and Mom had apparently sent us off wearing crap so underpowered that I’m not entirely sure it even showed up in the original FFIV.
 Investigation proves this true: they had to invent a whole new level of junk equipment to outfit Ceodore this poorly, as none of it appears in the original game!

-Being a level 1 novice, it wasn’t surprising to find that Ceodore also had no class skills at the beginning of the game, although he had inherited “Queen Rosa’s” skill for white magic.
-Yes, that’s a direct quote, in fact people in town won’t shut up about Rosa.
+Being a level 1 novice, it wasn’t surprising to find that Ceodore also had no class skills at the beginning of the game, although he had inherited Rosa’s skill for white magic.
+We learn that from the people in town, who just won’t shut up about Rosa.
 In between the NPCs’ constant references to how attractive Rosa is (which would be creepier if people didn’t do that with royalty in real life – and is still pretty creepy), there were a lot of references to Ceodore having his mother’s powers, as though the game couldn’t get tired of repeating the information.
-And they’re right: throughout the course of the chapter, Ceodore sprouted White Spells at almost every level-up, out of every pore.
-No one even mention’s Cecil’s White Magic skills of course: apparently the entire world has realized that Cecil’s skill with White Magic is about as good as his skill with children.
+And they’re right: throughout the course of the chapter, Ceodore sprouted White Spells at almost every level-up, oozing out of every pore.
+No one even mentions Cecil’s White Magic skills of course: apparently the entire world has realized that Cecil’s skill with White Magic is about as good as his skill with children.
 Speaking of Cecil’s skill with children, did I forget to mention that Ceodore seems to be trying to distance himself from his parents?
 It started out sounding as though he were just being tough and independent in front of the Red Wings, but after a while I got the impression that he had a bit of an open wound there.

 Heading into the cave, Biggs and Wedge stayed with Ceodore for a room to help teach us new commands in the game (we should have milked them for a while, come to think of it).
 The most important of these were the Band Attacks: when two or more characters have an interpersonal bond, they may gain combo attacks.
-The way you learn Bands in most early releases of the game, Complete Collection included, is strange and was completely ignored for the iOS port and beyond, as it almost doesn’t make a lick of sense: you have to select Band and then punch in commands for each character from the normal list of commands, praying you guessed the right ones, even though the characters might not have a Band at all?
+The way you learn Bands in most early releases of the game, Complete Collection included, is strange and was completely changed for the iOS port and beyond, as it almost doesn’t make a lick of sense.
+You have to select “Band” from the command menu and then punch in commands for each character from the normal list of commands, praying you guessed the right ones, even though the characters might not have a Band at all?
 For example, you can have Ceodore cast White Magic and Rosa use Blessing (her upgraded version of Pray in this game) to use the Divine Heal Band.
 The sheer number of dead ends will have any player checking a walkthrough before long.
-To make things even more irritating, Ceodore went without band attacks for much of his chapter!
+To make things even more irritating, Ceodore went without Band attacks for much of his chapter!
 Like I said, the iOS version tosses all this out and gives you the Bands basically for free.